-This vegan lemon cake is soft, light, moist, and incredibly easy to make, with a few simple ingredients that you probably already have in your pantry.
+This vegan lemon cake is delicious, light, perfectly moist, and easy to make, with a few simple ingredients you probably already have in your pantry.

 Check out our best plant-based dessert recipes!

-A vegan lemon cake is soft and light, similar to a sponge cake, but lighter and airier.
+Our vegan lemon cake is a soft, light, one-layer cake similar to a sponge cake but with a beautiful lemon flavor.
 It's very easy to make, with simple ingredients you already have at home and with very little effort.

 The cake has a distinct lemon flavor thanks to the juice and the zest of fresh lemon, and best of all, it doesn't taste vegan at all, and no one will be able to tell that it is.

-It is delicious as is, without any fillings or toppings.
-We eat it as a mid-afternoon snack, with a cup of tea and sometimes even a quick breakfast.
+It is delicious without fillings or toppings, and you can eat it as a mid-afternoon snack with a cup of tea or coffee.

-Get large, yellow lemons; best if organic since we are eating their peel.
-We use lemon zest and lemon juice to replace the use of lemon extract.
+Get a large, yellow lemon; best if organic since we are using the peel.
+We use lemon zest and lemon juice, so there's no need for lemon extract.

 We use all-purpose flour.
 To make it gluten-free, you can replace all-purpose flour with 1 to 1 gluten-free flour for baking.

-We use organic brown sugar.
-However, any other sugar works, including white sugar and coconut sugar.
+You can use white sugar or brown sugar.
 We haven't tested this cake with maple syrup, and we are not sure if it works.
 Coconut sugar or palm sugar works, too, although the cake will be less sweet.

-It goes well with the lemon, making the flavor of the cake rounder (the lemon on its own can be a little sharp).
+It goes well with the lemon, making the flavor of the cake rounder.
 We recommend vanilla extract or the seeds of a vanilla pod.

 To help the cake rise and to make it light and airy.
 We don't use baking soda in this recipe.